Draper Experiment 2019

 - Image list for submitted artworks including Title, Date, Medium, Dimensions

 - Squarespace receipt number

-All media accepted.
+All forms of media will be considered.
 Proposals that are submitted in multiple documents, in a format not listed above, and late submissions will not be reviewed.
-If you have any questions about or issues complying with the submissions guidelines, please contact the associate curator Morgan Hamilton, at firstname.lastname@example.org.
+If you have any questions about the submissions guidelines, please contact us at email@example.com.

 The Delaware Contemporary staff, family of staff, and board members may apply with the provision that artwork must either be not for sale or 100% of the proceeds from any work sold goes to The Delaware Contemporary.